dancer1325/prometheus/docs/configuration/configuration.md

 * Relabeling
   * == powerful tool /
+    * 👀DYNAMICALLY rewrite the target's label👀
-    * BEFORE scrapes the target, DYNAMICALLY rewrite the target's label
+      * BEFORE scrapes the target,
-  * Multiple relabeling steps can be configured per scrape configuration
+      * MULTIPLE relabeling steps can be configured / scrape configuration
-    * They are applied to the label set of each target in order of their appearance in the configuration file.
+      * applied | EACH target's label set / follows order of appearance | configuration file

 Initially, aside from the configured per-target labels, a target's `job` label is set to the `job_name` value of the respective scrape configuration.